niceume/statsailr/paper.md

 # Acknowledgements

-I would like to thank my family, Yuki, Joichiro and Kaoruko for always giving me joy.
+I would like to thank my children, Joichiro and Kaoruko for always giving me joy.

 # References